syncfusion-content/flutter-docs/Flutter/pdf/working-with-security.md

 ---
 layout: post
 title: Security in Flutter PDF library | Syncfusion
-description: Learn here all about Security feature of Syncfusion Flutter PDF library and more.
+description: Learn here all about add encryption and set permission by Security feature of Syncfusion Flutter PDF non-UI library and more.
 platform: flutter
 control: PDF
 documentation: ug